Materials-Data-Science-and-Informatics/awesome-fair/README.md

 * [FAIR Evaluation Services](https://fairsharing.github.io/FAIR-Evaluator-FrontEnd/#!/) - A FAIR assessment tool from FAIRsharing, [code](https://github.com/FAIRMetrics/Metrics).

-* [F-uji](https://www.f-uji.net/) - An (online) tool which can provide a FAIR score for a given PID based on a metric created by FAIRsFAIR.
+* [F-uji](https://www.f-uji.net/) - An (online) tool which can provide a FAIR score for a given PID based on a metric created by FAIRsFAIR, [code](https://github.com/pangaea-data-publisher/fuji).

 ## Organizations and Communities